SloveniaOfficial Name: Republic of Slovenia

 Further health information:

 Travel & Transportation

-Current information about traffic and road conditions is available in English from the Automobile Association of Slovenia by calling (01) 530-5300 and from the Traffic Information Center for Public Roads.
+- Obtain English traffic and road conditions from the Automobile Association of Slovenia, Traffic Information Center for Public Roads, or by calling (01) 530-5300.

 Traffic Laws: Third-party liability insurance is required for all vehicles and can be purchased locally.
 Travelers driving rented automobiles from Croatia into Slovenia are generally able to purchase Slovenian insurance at the border.

 - Highway vignettes (windshield stickers) are required for all passenger vehicles and motorcycles using highways.
 Steep fines for driving without a vignette are one of the most common problems faced by U.S. citizens in Slovenia.
 Purchase a vignette in-country.
 If driving into Slovenia from neighboring countries, buy your vignette at a gas station before reaching the border.

 - Don’t drink and drive.
 The maximum legal blood-alcohol limit is .05% and .00% for drivers with less than two years’ experience, drivers under 21, and trucks/bus drivers.

 - Headlight (day and night), seatbelt, and helmet (on motorcycles) use is mandatory.

 - Using hand-held phones while driving is illegal, as it turning right on red.